NixOS/nix.dev/source/tutorials/module-system/module-system.md

    });
 ```

-Finally, update the return list in the function passed to `concatMap` in `map.markers`:
+Finally, update the return list in the function passed to `concatMap` in `map.markers` to also include the `arrival` marker for each user:

 ```diff
 # marker.nix
      map.markers = lib.filter